-Prosecutors say that Dr. Dennis Branson and his clinic administrator, Dario Juarez, orchestrated a scheme to defraud Medicare of $2.1 million.
+Prosecutors say that Dr. Dennis Barson and his assistant, Dario Juarez, orchestrated a scheme to defraud Medicare of $2.1 million.
 They say the men were billing for “rectal sensation tests” and anal EMGs that were never performed.
 A third defendant pleaded guilty in October before trial.
 Prosecutors say the third man, Edgar Shakbazyan, had conspired to pay kickbacks to patient recruiters.

 Some folks incorrectly believe that Medicare fraud is a victimless crime.
 Unfortunately some of the patients seeking help never even saw a real doctor.
 The doctor, and his clinic director, were obviously more interested in making money than helping cure sick patients.

 Medicare fraud is a multibillion dollar industry.
 The FBI arrests and prosecutes new schemes every week yet the fraud continues.
 The best lines of defense against these schemes, however, are concerned healthcare workers.
 Whistleblowers.

 Under the federal False Claims Act and many state Medicare fraud laws, whistleblowers that report Medicare fraud can receive up to 30% of whatever the government collects from wrongdoers.
 To qualify, you must have original source information meaning the information you supply must not have been previously disclosed in court hearings or the press.
 (There are some limited exceptions.)

 If you know of any healthcare providers or clinics using patient recruiters or paying cash to get patients to visit the clinic, there may well be fraud going on behind the scenes.
 Patient recruiters and Medicare fraud often go hand in hand.